Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Air quality monitors in the U.S. </p>

-Zooming in on SLC, you can see the valley has 5 monitors:
+Zooming in on SLC, we can see the valley has 5 active monitors:

 <center>